rackerlabs/support-how-to/content/dedicated-hosting/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 product_url: dedicated-hosting
 ---

-The Spheres of Support lists the technologies and features in the Network Security domain and defines support level for each item.
+The Spheres of Support lists the technologies and features in the network security domain and defines support level for each item.

-### Firewall support:
+### Firewall support

 Firewall support contains the following elements:

 * Monitoring and management of network firewalls
 * Customized patching, rollback capabilities, and iOS Updates
 * Problem, incident, and change management